 While it is always preferable to save a tooth, there are times when extraction is a better option.
 When a tooth is cracked, especially if it is cracked below the gumline, or in several places, an extraction may be required.
 If the tooth is too weak to be restored, it may also be best to have it pulled.

 If your dentist is suggesting an extraction, ask if a root canal can be done instead.
 Having this discussion with your dentist is important to help answer the question, pull your tooth or save it?
 Want a second opinion or need to see a dentist about a painful tooth?
-Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today or call us at 844-717-9588 for more information.
+Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today.

 Reviewed by Endodontist, Dr.Kerri Lawlor of PERFECT TEETH – Specialty Center